sgmurphy/wordpress-plugins/beaver-builder-lite-version/readme.txt

 1. Install Beaver Builder either via the WordPress plugin directory or by uploading the files to your server at wp-content/plugins.

-2. After activating Beaver Builder, navigate to the settings page at Settings > Page Builder to configure the post types you would like it to work with.
+2. After activating Beaver Builder, navigate to the settings page at Settings > Beaver Builder to configure the post types you would like it to work with.

-3. A _Page Builder_ tab will appear on the Edit Page/Post area.
-Also, a _Page Builder_ option will appear in the WordPress Admin Bar on the front end of your website.
+3. A _Beaver Builder_ button will appear on the Edit Page/Post area.
+Also, a _Beaver Builder_ option will appear in the WordPress Admin Bar on the front end of your website.

-For more information, please visit our [Knowledge Base](https://www.wpbeaverbuilder.com/documentation/?utm_medium=bb-lite&utm_source=repo-readme&utm_campaign=repo-install-kb-link "Beaver Builder Knowledge Base").
+For more information, please visit our [Knowledge Base](https://docs.wpbeaverbuilder.com/?utm_medium=bb-lite&utm_source=repo-readme&utm_campaign=repo-install-kb-link "Beaver Builder Knowledge Base").
 Keep in mind that not all features described in the knowledge base are available in this version of the Beaver Builder plugin.

 == Frequently Asked Questions ==

-For information on using Beaver Builder, please visit our [Knowledge Base](https://www.wpbeaverbuilder.com/knowledge-base/?utm_medium=bb-lite&utm_source=repo-readme&utm_campaign=repo-faq-kb-link "Beaver Builder Knowledge Base").
+For information on using Beaver Builder, please visit our [Knowledge Base](https://docs.wpbeaverbuilder.com/?utm_medium=bb-lite&utm_source=repo-readme&utm_campaign=repo-install-kb-link "Beaver Builder Knowledge Base").

 For general questions or questions about purchasing a license, check out our [Frequently Asked Questions](https://www.wpbeaverbuilder.com/frequently-asked-questions/?utm_medium=bb-lite&utm_source=repo-readme&utm_campaign=repo-faq-link "Beaver Builder FAQs") page.